 This was because the treatment consisted of chemotherapy and high doses of steroids.
 Pretty heavy duty stuff.
 After much discussion of potential benefits vs. side effects, we decided to hold off for the time being.
 My medical team monitored my situation closely, and we waited to see what would happened next.
 We didn’t know whether I’d continue to deteriorate, or whether things would settle down and go away on their own.

 In early 2013, I reached “remission”.
 The steroids and Rituximab had worked.
-My kidney disease wasn’t cured, but it had stalled.
-I felt like I could start to move on with my life.
+Even though my kidney disease wasn’t cured, I was able to start to move on with my life.

 Back when I first started treatment, and I realised I was facing a long road over unknown ground, I told myself that when I was healthy enough, I would go to the UK to explore and to visit a friend who had moved back there to live in the middle of 2011.

-As a result of everything I experienced, I learned that as trite as it sounds, life is short, and none of us are guaranteed tomorrow.
+After everything I experienced, I learned that, even though it sounds really contrived, life is short, and none of us is guaranteed tomorrow.
 In light of this, I figured why go on holiday when I could move there to teach?

 So that’s exactly what I did.
 My newly “healthy” 25-year-old self left New Zealand on August 9th 2013, and eventually settled in northern England.
 For the next couple of months, life was pretty good.